 Create a Place pin, assign a category of Other, and call it whatever you want.
 Then tap on it from the map and save it to the Captain’s Log by tapping the Log icon.

 Favorites are just used for searching, but you can save your favorite places to the Captain’s Log to make them more prominent on the map.

 If restaurants do not appear on the map you may have to zoom further in.
 An easier way to see what is in your area is to use the Search bar, tap on a category, then tap on the map icon in the upper right corner.
 That will pull up a map view of the results similar to Yelp.
 See our Find Places Tutorial to learn more.

-You can also move the map and then hit ‘Search this area’ to search a 60 mile radius around where you have the map positioned.
+You can also move the map and then hit ‘Search this area’ to show the closest 20 places around where you have the map positioned.